Educational Assessment and Evaluation

 Degree: Master of Arts in Educational Studies

-The program is not currently accepting applications.
-Please reach us at email@example.com to discuss your interest and future opportunities in this study area.
+The program is currently under revision.
+Please reach us at firstname.lastname@example.org to discuss your interest in this study area.

 This program covers trends, policies, issues, and approaches in measurement and assessment including foundational, developmental, and disciplinary issues.
 If you're in this program, you'll choose either a developmental or a disciplinary focus, analyzing and appraising current practice as well as supporting the formation of future practice.
 A developmental focus provides understanding of measurement and assessment in education from pre-K to postsecondary education.
 A disciplinary focus provides the opportunity for understanding of educational measurement and assessment in subject areas such as mathematics, social studies, science, and literacy, as well as specializations in curriculum, leadership, or policy.